Feline Infectious Peritonitis

 - Chest or abdomen tap: a sample of fluid is drained from the body and tested

 There is no treatment for FIP.
-Supportive care (IV fluids, feeding tube, antibiotics etc.) provided by veterinary professionals may help the cat overcome the virus, but survival is highly unlikely.
+Veterinary professionals may provide supportive care (IV fluids, feeding tube, antibiotics, etc.) provided by veterinary professionals may help the cat overcome the virus, but survival is highly unlikely.
 Euthanasia may be the most humane option.

 Diagnosing FIP is only to rule out other diseases that are treatable.